Breanne Fahs, Ph.D.

 Fahs, B. (2008).
 The radical possibilities of Valerie Solanas.
 Feminist Studies, 34(3), 591-617.
 To access, click here.

-publications on queer/antiwar activism and discrimination:
+publications on LGBT rights, queer/antiwar/BLM activism, and discrimination:

 Swank, E., Fahs, B., & Frost, D. (2013).
 Region, social identities, and disclosure practices as predictors of heterosexist discrimination against sexual minorities in the United States.
 Sociological Inquiry, 83(2), 238-258.
 To access click here.